 Continued dry eye pain and discomfort, coupled with uncertainties, unanswered questions and worry about the future, often produce a level of anxiety that can lead to poor decisions and inconsistencies in how you manage the condition.

-One of the most common traps people fall into is where absolutely everything is driven by immediate comfort.
-In that world, all new treatments get judged by whether they makes you feel better, worse or no change.
-Obviously, you need to feel better and that's the point!
-But these conditions develop slowly over long periods, and reversing them takes time too.
-It's entirely possible that you could be on the right track - for example, with inflammation decreasing or with improvement in your meibomian gland function - but that progress may only show up in a clinical examination, not how you feel.
+The trap I'm referring to is where absolutely everything is driven by immediate comfort.
+In that world, all new treatments get judged by whether they make you feel better, worse or no change.
+Obviously, you need to feel better and that is the point!
+But dry eye disease develops slowly over long periods, and reversing it takes time too.
+It's entirely possible that you could be on the right track - for example, inflammation may be decreasing or your meibomian gland function may be improving - but that progress may only show up in a clinical exam, not in how you feel today.
 You won't know unless you try to be methodical.
-When trying to treatments, "bookend" them with exams where you can find out what they're actually doing to your tear film.
+When trying news treatments, "bookend" them with exams before and after a period on the new treatment, so you can find out what the treatment is actually doing to your tear film or your eyelids.

 Here are some examples of common patterns that happen to people who have a lot of corneal pain, and ideas for how to avoid them: